Strain Name: Kanata

 What does it taste like:

 Upon initially inhaling the decedent Kanata strain one is greeted to sweet and sour earthy notes similar to a cocktail of apples, pine, limes and certainly moss.
-This pleasurable flavour extends along the palet and introduce flowery and herbal nuances upon exhaling ones toke.
+This pleasurable flavor extends along the palate and introduces flowery and herbal nuances upon exhaling ones toke.

 Use and Effects:

 The Kanata even has Canadian like effects- it’s laid back and inviting, but quite strong and upholds the reputation of Canadian cannabis!
 Unlike most indicas the Kanata does not leave the user couch-locked.
 Instead it’s a relaxing high that engulfs the body and mind in a warm blanket of blissfulness making one forget about pain or any negative thoughts.
 The onset of the high is graceful and long in duration with relaxing effects, however, due to the high potency of the strain some burnout is to be expect which can eventually aid in sleep.
 I have consumed this strain through a number of methods – a water pipe, a joint, and vaporizer (both desktop and portable); all of which worked well for the effects.
 However, this strain vapourized particularly well and should be vapourized to fully appreciate this strain’s taste profile.